 So into the pot went a bunch of Yu Choy greens that I had picked up at the Asian store.
 It's a veggie from the broccoli family with thin, edible stems and it's very, very tasty.
 You can substitute spinach or kale if you can't find this or don't want to use it.
 I also had on hand a bag of frozen lima beans that I zapped in the microwave for a few seconds and in they went.

 The rest of the ingredients were pantry staples: garlic, red pepper flakes, parsley, ground black pepper and a few walnuts for crunch and more protein.
 I used orzo because it is always the one pasta I can count to have on hand-- I dunno, it's something about that rice-y shape.
 But you could substitute another pasta-- bow ties would be fabulous here, or even spaghetti broken into 2-inch bits.

 I need to crawl back under the covers now, but before I go here's the recipe.
 Enjoy the weekend, all!

-- 8 ounces of orzo pasta feel free to substitute another pasta, like bow ties or spaghetti.
-You can use gluten-free pasta to make the recipe gluten-free
+- 8 ounces orzo (Feel free to substitute another pasta, like bow ties or spaghetti.
+You can use gluten-free pasta to make the recipe gluten-free)

-- 2 cups of frozen lima beans.
-Place in a microwave-safe bowl and zap for 6 minutes.
-Set aside.
+- 2 cups lima beans.
+(Frozen or canned.
+If using frozen, place in a microwave-safe bowl and zap for 6 minutes.
+Set aside.)